Amarasi: Dutch rule

 In 1749 the Amarasi soldiers were pushed to participate in a large-scale military campaign led by the Topasses against the Dutch in Kupang.
 In the resulting Battle of Penfui the Topasses were routed by the VOC forces, while Amarasi fled the field and subsequently submitted to the VOC.
 After a short time, in 1752, Amarasi attempted to withdraw from the new Dutch suzerainty, and rejoin the Portuguese camp.
 However, the princedom was badly defeated by the other Dutch clients, its king committed suicide and a large part of the manpower was killed or enslaved.
 The remaining Amarasi congregation was allowed after some years to settle in its old lands.
 From this point, the weakened princedom remained attached to Dutch interests until the 1940s.

 By the 1820s, Amarasi consisted of three parts: Buwarein under the main ruler (Nai Jufa Naek), Talba, and Houmen, the latter two under district lords (Nai Jufa).
 Later in the 19th century a further division resulted in five parts.
 The district lords were in practice the near-equals of the central ruler or raja, and were in turn dependent on the various Amaf (local headmen).
 In 1930 the population of Amarasi was 16,832 people, and its area was an estimated 740 square kilometers.

 Japanese occupation

-During the Japanese occupation of Indonesia (1942–1945) the raja of Amarasi, H.A.
+During the Japanese occupation of the Dutch East Indies (1942–1945) the raja of Amarasi, H.A.
 Koroh, was accused of collaborating with the Japanese, who recruited comfort women and conscript labourers (romusha) from the local population.
 After the Japanese capitulation in 1945, the raja kept a defiant attitude against the returning Dutch authorities.